gmarkomanolis/roofline/README.md

 # Roofline model
 Instructions on how to prepare a roofline model with Intel advisor 2018 on Cray-xc40

 For this test case I will use NAS Benchmarks (LU).
 Moreover, I use Shaheen II supercomputer, a Cray-XC40 at KAUST Supercomputing Laboratory.
+Adjust the paths and the executable name accordingly.

 1. We load the appropriate modules (it depends on the system)